uccser/cs-unplugged/csunplugged/at_a_distance/content/en/product-code-check-digits/introduction.md

 - Have participants bring an item with a barcode on it to the session if possible.
 - Find your own product codes on a variety of products to use during the session.
   You will need at least one to demonstrate with but it is good to have a couple of different ones also to give other examples to the audience.
+- Practise typing product codes and doing the arithmetic using the [Computer Science Field Guide interactive](https://www.csfieldguide.org.nz/en/interactives/product-code-check-digit-calculation/).

 If you are going to use the modulo 10 functionality then familiarise yourself on how to [teach modulo 10]('topics:lesson' 'kidbots' 'modulo').
-It’s actually easier to complete knowing how to add using modulo 10 - and it’s fun!
+It’s actually easier to complete this activity knowing how to add using modulo 10 - and it’s fun!